elmir123/code-quiz/README.md

 - jQuery closest, show, hide, delay and fadeout function to naviagte questions

 Using JSON to:
-This app uses the JSON to format score data and localstorage to store the formated data.
+- to format score data and localstorage to store the formated data.
-Using JSON.parse to parse the stored data
+- JSON.parse to parse the stored data

 Using CSS:
-to format and hide HTML divs
+- to format and hide HTML divs

 The following image demonstrates the web application's appearance: